rachelgu1/darwin-dcsa.github.io/content/meet-the-dcsa.md

     <td style="vertical-align: middle">
         <strong>Secretary</strong><br/>
         dcsa_secretary AT darwin.cam.ac.uk<br/>
-        Vivien LECHNER<br/>
+        Vivian Miles LECHNER<br/>
         <p align="justify">
-Vivien is a fourth-year PhD student at the Department of Chemistry, working on the development of DNA bioconjugation methods in the context of epigenetic sequencing.<br><br>
+Miles is a fourth-year PhD student at the Department of Chemistry, working on the development of DNA bioconjugation methods in the context of epigenetic sequencing.<br><br>

 The Secretary is the administrator of the committee and the Vice President (chair meetings and run the committee in the absence of the President).
 They run DCSA elections, take meeting minutes, and ensure that up-to-date records of the DCSA’s affairs are maintained, including policy documents and the DCSA Constitution, Schedule, & Regulations.
 The Secretary also sits on the Buildings & Grounds and the Darwin College Society Committees; and is in charge of the TV room and its bookings.
         </p>